-My 10-year-old has slow processing speed, but it doesn’t seem to be a problem all the time.
-Is it possible to be slow with some tasks but not with others?
+Q. If a person has slow processing speed, is it possible to be slow with some tasks but not with others?

-Not only is it possible, it’s actually quite typical.
+A. Not only is it possible, it’s actually quite typical.
 Processing speed isn’t a “one size fits all” concept.
-It’s not just how fast we write, or how rapidly we can come up with an answer to a question, or how quickly we’re able to get dressed for work or school.
+It’s not just how fast we write, or how rapidly we can come up with an answer to a question.
+It’s not just how quickly we’re able to get dressed for work or school.

 Processing speed is really a mix of factors.
 One of them is the ability to process verbal information.
 Another is the ability to process visual information.
 A third factor is the ability to respond with quick motor speed.

 Slow processing speed isn’t a learning and thinking difference on its own.
-But weakness in one or more of the areas can create problems with learning and with everyday activities.
-It can also impact a child’s learning and thinking differences.
+But weakness in one or more of the areas can create problems with learning, working, and with everyday activities.
+It can also impact the learning and thinking differences that someone does have.

-It’s rare for kids with slow processing speed to be slow in all areas of processing, however.
+It’s rare for people with slow processing speed to be slow in all areas of processing, however.
 Typically, they have areas where they’re slow, and ones where they’re not.
-They may even be faster than other kids in some of their processing abilities.
+They may even be faster than other people in some of their processing abilities.

-Kids with slow processing speed can be inconsistent in other ways, too.
-They might be fast at one task and slow at another—even though the tasks may appear to be similar.
+People with slow processing speed can be inconsistent in other ways, too.
+They might be fast at one task and slow at another — even though the tasks may appear to be similar.
 One reason might be that the information is being conveyed in different ways.

-It’s important to understand your child’s inconsistencies.
-Knowing where her processing speed issues lie can help you anticipate problems.
+It’s important to understand these inconsistencies.
+Knowing where processing speed issues lie can help you anticipate problems.
 It can also help you find strategies and supports that might help.

 Tell us what interests you